na-na-hi/renget/archive/ilovemaids.md

 **4. Help!
 The bots keep puppeteering me and putting words in my mouth!**

 I noticed this happens very rarely with GPT 3.5 and more occasionally with the Multi-character cards.
 It just my own assumption, but the bots might have mistaken "You" as another character instead of well...
 (You).
-Though this is just baseless assumption and should be taken with a grain of salt.
-The best advice I can give (You) is to edit out the "You" part the bot generate.
-It's a lot more cheaper than regenerating the message.
+Though this is just baseless assumption and should be taken with a grain of salt. ~~The best advice I can give (You) is to edit out the "You" part the bot generate.
+It's a lot more cheaper than regenerating the message.~~
+If you use Silly Tavern or other frontend that lets you edit the system prompt, try to add "Do not write {{user}} dialogue into the story" or some other variations into the main prompt.
+And if still doesn't work put it into your Jailbreak Prompt like the example bellow:
+==[System Note: Do not write {{user}} dialogue into the story]== Try to change the wording if it still doesn't work or maybe add "you" character into the prompt above if it keep generating You dialogue.